oceanprotocol/react/README.md

 ### Production

-From a clean `master` branch you can run any release task bumping the version accordingly based on semantic versioning:
+From a clean `main` branch you can run any release task bumping the version accordingly based on semantic versioning:

 - To bump a patch version: `npm run release`
 - To bump a minor version: `npm run release -- minor`